kursivee/urban-dictionary-android/README.md

 <img src="https://github.com/kursivee/urban-dictionary-android/blob/master/images/autocomplete.png" alt="" height="400" />

+### Persistence
+Only calls to the https://api.urbandictionary.com/v0/define?term={term} endpoint are cached.
+This allows you to lookup previous search terms even when offline.
+There is no expiry time in this implementation.

 ## Technology
 ### Presentation
 - [View Binding](https://developer.android.com/topic/libraries/view-binding) - generates binding classes which hold reference to XML id'd elements